 A spirometry test generally costs less than $100.
 Not having the test can cost a lot more money.
 If the test shows that you do not have asthma, this can save you hundreds of dollars a month for asthma medicines.
 If you do not have the test and you have asthma, an emergency room visit for an asthma attack can cost thousands of dollars.

 When should you have a spirometry test?

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2013 Consumer Reports.
+Use of this report is at your own risk. © 2016 Consumer Reports.
 Developed in cooperation with the American Academy of Allergy, Asthma & Immunology.